 Bob Miller (Chairman) has been making BBQ sauce for more than 35 years and doing BBQs at Walter Reed Army Medical Center and other facilities for more than five years.
 His sauce is now in demand nationwide, and is used to help fund the cookouts and related activities.
 Bob has been involved with troop support activities for more than 10 years, including frequent Friday night visits to Walter Reed prior to starting the barbecues.
 He is currently employed in the construction industry as a Senior Technician I/Certified Welding Inspector for Schnabel Engineering, LLC.
 In addition, he is a member of and has served as Special Events Coordinator for Gathering of Eagles, and is a volunteer with the Warrior Legacy Foundation and Soldiers’ Angels.

 Susan Katz Keating (Secretary) is an investigative journalist specializing in national security.
 A former Washington Times reporter, she is the author of Prisoners of Hope: Exploiting the POW/MIA Myth in America (Random House), and three books for young readers.
-A correspondent for People magazine, she has worked many high profile stories, including the Virginia Tech and Ft.
-Hood shootings, and the pirate assualt on the merchant ship Alabama.
+A correspondent for People and Time magazines, she has worked many high profile stories, including the events surrounding the attack on the U.S. mission at Benghazi.
 Her work has appeared in Readers Digest, The New York Times, Air&Space, American Legion, VFW, Soldier of Fortune, and other publications.
 She has been cited in the New Yorker, the Wall Street Journal, Salon, and other journals.
 She is a founding trustee for the National Museum of Americans in Wartime.
 She briefly was in the U.S. Women’s Army Corps, where she earned her Expert rating on the M-16 rifle.
 She was editor of the Dixon Tribune newspaper in California.
 She was a director of the Travis AFB Museum, and served as restoration crew chief on a B-52.
-She belongs to the Association of Former Intelligence Officers, and serves on the Draft Board.
+She belongs to the Association of Former Intelligence Officers.
 She attended the University of California at Davis.
 She lives in Virginia.